• Gift Catalog

 Falling in love with Tanzania

-Reflections by Morgan, Tanzania Global Volunteer and Endicott College Student, about her Global Volunteers experience and falling in love with Tanzania.
+Reflections by Morgan, Tanzania Global Volunteer and Endicott College Student

 I absolutely fell in love with Tanzania.
 From the moment I met the Global Volunteers staff until the moment I was back in the airport at Dar es Salaam, I felt so at home in the community.
 Never had I ever experienced such love and warmth from a community.